The Real Housewives of Fat Tony: Viewing figures

 The episode was first broadcast on May 1, 2011, and it was viewed by 6.109 million viewers upon its original airing.
 While this episode achieved a 2.9 rating in the 18-49 demographic, according to the Nielsen ratings.
 The episode's total viewership and ratings were significantly up from the previous episode, "The Great Simpsina," which was viewed by 4.996 million viewers upon its initial airing, and garnered a 2.3 rating in the 18-49 demographic.
-The episode was also preempted in several regions on the west coast due to breaking news coverage of the death of Osama bin Laden.

 Critical response

 The episode was met with a mixed to negative response from television critics.

 Ariel Ponywether of Firefox News was negative about the sub-plot.
 She felt that it was a decent episode, noting that it was "funny, but not that much."
 Ponywether ultimately gave the episode a 'B+' grade.

 Eric Hochberger of TV Fanatic gave it a 2.5 out of 5 stars, as he gave much criticism to the main plot of the episode.
 He deemed it as a "mediocre version of Jersey Shore."
 Hochberger also expressed discontentment for the sub-plot of the episode, stating that it "didn't tie in at all with the main storyline."
 In his review for this episode, he harshly criticized the jokes featured in the episode.
 He opined: "While I'm usually a fan of the mob boss jokes that Fat Tony's appearances bring, they've pretty much been beaten to death by this show.
 Plus, this has been the second weak Fat Tony episode this season after the terrible "Donnie Fatso."
 Maybe it's time to retire this character from headlining episodes until the writers come up with a story worthy of telling."

 Simon Abrams of The A.V.
 Club reacted negatively to the episode, giving it a 'C' grade.
 He criticized the writer's capabilities of writing as in his opinion, that they are not funny.
 However, Abrams was more positive on the subplot, saying that it was decent.